Garrick Street & Bilston Street,

 The Savoy Cinema was re-named ABC in December 1960.
 In December 1968, the cafe was converted into a bar, known as ‘The Clock’.
 Closed on 27th April 1974 for conversion into a triple screen cinema.
 It re-opened on 13th May 1974 with 590 seats in the former circle, and screens 2 & 3 in the former stalls seating 127 & 97.

 Taken over by the Cannon Group and re-named Cannon in November 1986.
 The Cannon was closed on 17th October 1991 with Tim Robbins in “Jacobs' Ladder” in screen 1, Kevin Costner in “Robin Hood, Prince of Thieves” in screen 2. and Steven Seagal in “Out For Justice” in screen 3.
 The building was demolished in December 1995.
 Since September 2006, a nightclub named ‘Oceana’ operates from a building on the site.
+That building was demolished in June/July, 2019.

 Just login to your account and subscribe to this theater